nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) :fire: Monitor Go runtime metrics in browser with [live-pprof](https://github.com/moderato-app/live-pprof)

 This is minimal single binary tool that lets you monitor Go app performance.
-This can be an attractive altenative for local development to avoid operations overhead of full monitoring setup (e.g. Prometheus, Grafana). — [@clement2026](https://github.com/clement2026)
+This can be an attractive alternative for local development to avoid operations overhead of full monitoring setup (e.g. Prometheus, Grafana). — [@clement2026](https://github.com/clement2026)

 ```